Jawadr92/reproducible-research-project1/PA1_template.md

             at = seq_along(daily_patterns$interval)[seq(1,288,12)])

-###please find the dialyplot image in the image folder
+###please find the dialyplot image in the Master section

 2.Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?